Equivalences induced by infinitely generated silting modules: Two term silting complexes

 Let us observe that $\RHom_R(R,\BP)$ is the complex which is concentrated in the degrees $-1$ and $0$.
-This complex is isomorphic to $\BP$ in the category of left dg-$B$-modules.
-Then $\BP$ becomes a dg-$B$-$R$-bimodule and consequently it induces the total derived covariant functors
+This complex has a canonical structure as a dg-module over the dg-algebra $\DgEnd_R(\BP)$.
+Therefore $\BP$ becomes a dg-$\DgEnd_R(\BP)$-$R$-bimodule and consequently it induces the right derived covariant functors